These longer worked examples combine several clutchcall commands into a realistic scenario.

 Verify it from anywhere

-The URL is reachable from every region: traffic that lands on a far PoP is routed to the PoP your box is connected to over the edge mesh.
+The URL is reachable from every region.
+When traffic lands on a far PoP, the edge mesh routes it to the PoP that your box is connected to.

-Reach a Postgres instance on a home server from your laptop on a different network, with no inbound ports and the edge never carrying your bytes.
+Reach a Postgres instance on a home server from your laptop on a different network.
+There are no inbound ports.
+The edge never carries your bytes.

 1